 If you have just bought a table saw, the first time to use it can make you feel nervous.
 The spinning blade is quite frightening so it’s imperative to learn how to use it properly.

-Before getting into the details, it is important to emphasize the importance of your safety.
+Before getting into details, it is important to emphasise the importance of your safety.
 The table saw is a dangerous tool and failure to observe the necessary precautions can lead to serious injuries.
-It is important to always wear safety gear when using this tool, like safety glasses, ear plugs, gloves, and anti-slip shoes, among others.
+It is important to always wear safety gear like safety glasses, ear plugs, gloves, and anti-slip shoes.
 You should always have your full attention on the work piece and the saw to avoid unnecessary injuries.

 Understanding Different Types of Cuts